Schema annotations¶

 hide | List[str] |

-The annotation "hide" is deprecated.
-Use "visible" key of "properties" annotation instead.
+This attribute is deprecated.
+Use visible attribute of display annotation instead.
 Allows you to hide certain quantities from a section editor.
 Give a list of quantity names.
 Quantities must exist in the section that this annotation is added to.
 Can only be used in section annotations.deprecated |

 overview | int |